 In a fascinating book written to promote reflection and conversation, Derek Dwight Anderson charts the lessons of history as he investigates nine cities that most people don’t know.
 By shedding light on places that were of vital importance at some point in the past 250 years, Forgotten Capitals reveals surprising commonalities in the human experience.
 Nations may rise and fall, but humanity endures, thereby revealing important historical lessons for all of us to consider.

-Anderson holds a B.A. from Bates College and
+Anderson holds a B.A

 Anderson holds a B.A. from Bates College and a Master of Library and Information Science from San José State University.
 He also studied at the University of Edinburgh.
 Currently a senior full time faculty member at Marin Academy in San Rafael, California, he teaches an interdisciplinary world history course that integrates history, art history, and studio art.
 A dedicated world traveler who loves museums large and small, he lives with his partner in Sausalito.